 How effective are pheromones in communicating messages to cats?

-How receptive an individual cat is to pheromone signals may depend upon her experience.
-A free-roaming cat or cat who is a member of a multi-cat household will use the signals more than an indoor cat who lives alone.
+How receptive an individual cat is to pheromone signals may depend upon her experience (Reference 2).
+A free-roaming cat or cat who is a member of a multi-cat household will use pheromone signals more than an indoor cat who lives alone.
+A kitten bottle-fed by humans will not be exposed to CAP like kittens nursed by a feline mother.

 You can think of pheromones as those signs in the library asking you to KEEP QUIET or the NO SMOKING signs – there is always someone who is talking or smoking.
 Compliance is never 100%.

 Since cats communicate by smell, synthetic cat pheromones allow us to add some basic messages when we are trying to change a cat’s behavior.
-Pheromones are best used in conjunction with other behavior modifications.
+Do these products work?
+The efficacy of these products may depend on the experience of the individual cat.
+Consequently, pheromones are best used in conjunction with other behavior modifications.

 Liked it?
 Take a second to support The Feline Purrspective on Patreon!